 - Travel Health Online: Travel Health Online provides destination and traveler information, as well as a list of travel medicine providers.
 You must register and consent to a user agreement to access the data, although it is free.
 The website also includes comprehensive information on travel advisories compiled from U.S., U.K., Australian and Canadian consular offices.
 Although the doctors listed on the site have not been evaluated for quality, many work in travel-specific clinics, where available (most common in large cities in western countries).

-- There are some interesting threads on this subject on the BootsnAll message boards in both the RTW section and the Health and Travel section.
+- There are some interesting threads on this subject on the BootsnAll message boards in both the RTW section and the Health and Travel section, though much of the information is dated, so take it with a grain of salt.

 The rabies vaccine is extremely expensive, probably the most expensive shot you’ll consider.
 Though not necessary to enter any country, it is usually one that doctors and guidebooks recommend.
 When traveling in developing areas of the world, you’ll come across street dogs and other animals often when wandering around.
 Areas like Southeast Asia and India also have monkeys wandering in very public places, and while you may think monkeys are cute and funny now, wait until you’ve been scowled and lunged at by one.